hemanta212/blogger-cli/docs/customizing.md

 ```

 #### Usage
-You can execute any python codes and use logic anyway you like inside {% %} in any templates.
+You can execute any python codes and use logic any way you like inside {% %} in any templates.
 You have 2 variable access.
-* snippet : This is only available in layout.html through this you can access any other snippet file's content along with title and file link.
+* snippet: This is only available in layout.html through this you can access any other snippet file's content along with the title and file link.

 * meta: Meta is available in every template.
 You write the meta in your post and use it in the template.
-Its entirely your implementation.
+It's entirely your implementation.
 More info on meta is [here](meta.md)

 * config: You may see config variable used in some templates eg disqus.html it just make disqus_username and google analytics id accessible for templating and IT IS NOT AVAILABLE in other templates except disqus.html and google_analytics.html

-> You can access meta class from any custom templates and inbuilt templates.
+> You can access 'meta' class from any custom templates and inbuilt templates.
 Just add something in your meta and reference it with {{ meta.var }}

-eg I write a md file
+eg I write an md file
 test.md
 ```
 <!--
 topic: python
-date: 3 may
+date: 3 May
 -->
 ```